 Over the past few years, mindfulness practice has grown in popularity as everyone from thought leaders to celebrities, therapists and yoga practitioners celebrate the benefits.
 A plethora of apps, websites and books provide guidance and a range of different techniques to help incorporate mindfulness into your day.
 We even have a section of our website devoted to free mindfulness exercises.

 As we learn more about the benefits of mindfulness, it’s become more apparent how important it is to maintain both mental and physical wellbeing.
-Studies have shown that regular mindfulness practice can help to reduce stress, increase the ability to cope with illness and injury, and improve overall health.
+Scientific studies have shown that regular mindfulness practice can help to reduce stress, increase the ability to cope with illness and injury, and improve overall health and wellbeing.

 The great thing about mindfulness is that it doesn’t take much to get started.
 You don’t need any fancy equipment or special clothing.
 All you need is a quiet spot (in fact, it doesn’t even need to be quiet necessarily) and a dedicated amount of time set aside each day.

 We’re big believers of weaving mindfulness into your everyday life.
 So in the spirit of making mindfulness portable and accessible, we’ve created a list of mindfulness exercises that can be incorporated into your everyday life.
 They can be useful strategies for moments when you need to pause and step back from what you are doing, thinking or feeling.

 Why not jump in and get started with trying one of these mindfulness exercises each day for the next week?